 What are some risks of running IoT Inspector on my computer?

 Performance degradation: Running IoT Inspector may reduce your network performance.
 If you are doing latency-sensitive activities, such as playing video games or holding video chats, we recommend that you turn off IoT Inspector.
+In fact, some of our users complained that IoT Inspector brought down their entire network; if this happens, stop IoT Inspector and reboot your router.
 Furthermore, IoT Inspector is experimental software is provided “as is;” we have not comprehensively tested IoT Inspector on all IoT devices or with all possible configurations.
 As a result, it may fail to work and disconnect your home devices.
 In this case, simply turning off IoT Inspector and rebooting your home router would likely solve the issues.
 If you have any critical medical devices, for instance, we suggest you exclude such devices from IoT Inspector or withdrawl from the study.